nathanboktae/mocha-phantomjs/README.md

 # Supported Reporters

 No other Mocha/PhantomJS runner does what this project does.
 Some used a debounce method to keep duplicate messages in the spec reporter from showing up twice.
 But this came at a cost, loosing one of Mocha's console reporters neatest features, initial test start feedback.
-The animation below is an example of how out runner script fully compies with expected Mocha behavior.
+The animation below is an example of how out runner script fully compiles with expected Mocha behavior.

 <div style="text-align:center;">
   <img src="https://raw.github.com/metaskills/mocha-phantomjs/master/public/images/slow.gif" alt="Slow Tests Example">